Optical properties and energy propagation in a dielectric medium supporting magnetic current: Introduction

+that also includes the dissipation terms.
+For an absorbing medium supporting transversal modes, the time averages (\ref{timeaverageSuEM1}) and (\ref{timeaverageSuEM2}) yield the energy velocity,

-that depends on the permittivity and dispersion relation of the medium.
+which depends on the permittivity and the dispersion relation of the medium enclosing the absorption contribution (inside $|{\bf{k}}|^{2}$).
 For a non-absorbing medium, the group and energy velocities are equal, ${\bf{v}}_{g} ={\bf{v}}_{E}$, while for an absorbing medium, such equality does not hold anymore,

+In lossy scenarios, where the group velocity becomes complex and different from ${\bf{v}}_{E}$, the question of physical velocity that can be measured arises.
+The time interval for a signal to reach its destination in a medium is called time delay, being used to define the signal velocity in dispersive and lossy media \cite{Oughstun1988}, which is a physical \cite{Oughstun1989} and measured quantity \cite{Brunner}.
+The energy velocity coincides with the signal velocity in certain frequency ranges \cite{Oughstun1994}, therefore representing the physical quantity measured by experimental devices \cite{Brunner, Centini} for these situations.
+Furthermore, reading from exotic group velocities information pieces about the signal velocity is also a relevant topic \cite{Peatross}.

+Furthermore, it is known the dependence of the energy velocity on the way one evaluates the energy density and the dissipated energy density in a lossy medium, since there exist different forms to do it \cite{Cui,Semchenko}.
+In this sense, attempts to determine the correct expressions of storage energy and dissipated energy densities have been developed \cite{Chen21,Chen22}.
+Electromagnetic energy propagation and energy storage in a dispersive and absorbing hyperbolic metamaterial (HMM) have also been recently examined using the concept of energy velocity as far as its equality to the group velocity in a lossless HMM \cite{Moradi}.

-Connections between group and energy velocities were explored in dissipative dynamical systems in Ref. \cite{Gerasik}.
-Part of this procedure was used here to investigate the signal/energy propagation in a chiral dielectric medium endowed with magnetic conductivity, which is still an opened issue.
+Connections between group and energy velocities were also explored in dissipative dynamical systems \cite{Gerasik}.
+Part of this procedure was used here to investigate the group and energy propagation in a chiral dielectric medium endowed with magnetic conductivity, which is still an open issue.
 Such a study is the main topic examined in the present work, which also complements the results attained in Ref. \cite{Pedro1}.
 In this context, we point out that a dielectric medium ($\epsilon^{\prime} \neq 0$, $\epsilon^{\prime\prime}=0$), in the presence of isotropic magnetic conductivity, presents real refractive indices and no absorbing behavior, see \eqref{n23-0-1}.
 Such a non-absorbing medium, however, possesses group velocity distinct from the energy velocity, an unexpected result stemming from the presence of magnetic conductivity.
 For an antisymmetric conductivity tensor, the opposite unexpected behavior is reported.
 Indeed, in this case, the refractive index is complex, there existing absorption, but it holds ${\bf{v}}_{g} ={\bf{v}}_{E}$.